CoursesNotes/The-Complete-Javascript-Course/README.md

             // It will read our entry file, do it's work ahd output it in bundle.js as we specified in the config.
             // Why do we have to use an npm script for this? - Well because this the the best way
             //      to lunch our locally installed dev dependency.
-            "dev": "webpack --mode development",
+            //We can also set the Webpack mode here -  this one is for development "dev": "webpack --mode development",

-            "build": "webpack --mode production"
+            // npm script which runs webpack with the mode setted to production "build": "webpack --mode production"
           },
           "author": "Cosmina Palade",